alexis-moins/pm/README.md

 Project Commands:
-  clone       Clone a remote git repository list        List projects open        Open a project in a tmux session
+  clone       Clone a remote git repository list        List projects new         Create a new empty project open        Open a project in a tmux session

 Additional Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command home        Show the pm home directory new         Create a new empty project space       Create, delete and list spaces
+  completion  Generate the autocompletion script for the specified shell dir         Show the path to the directory managed by pm help        Help about any command space       Create, delete and list spaces

 Flags: